The Asia-Pacific Journal: Japan Focus

 In-depth critical analysis of the forces shaping the Asia-Pacific . . . and the world.
 The Asia-Pacific Journal seeks to illuminate the geopolitics, economics, history, society, culture, international relations and forces for change in the modern and contemporary Asia-Pacific.

 Subscribers to the Newsletter receive a weekly announcement with links to new articles.
 Facebook and Twitter subscribers receive immediate information about new articles as they are posted.
+Tax deductible contributions may be made on our home page via Paypal or by credit card.

 To Contribute to the Journal